-Free Maryland state records are available to the public both physically and electronically.
-However, many people find it difficult to look up someone’s criminal records because they do not know where to start.
+Maryland state records are available to the public both physically and electronically.
+However, many people find it difficult to look up someone’s criminal record because they do not know where to start.
 This guide is a comprehensive resource that eases the burden of searching for free state records and public information in Maryland.

 This guide informs readers on state laws, public availability of criminal records, and government agencies that provide this information, such as directories, websites, and databases.
 Anyone can use this comprehensive guide to find information on themselves and others, barring any limitations by the law (which will also be highlighted).

-Maryland State Record & Public Availability
+Maryland State Records & Public Availability

-The United States considers criminal records as public information.1 Many states use third-party aggregate sites to provide access for interested people.
 Under the Freedom of Information Act (FOIA), ordinary citizens have the right to retrieve and inspect records barring any law restrictions.
-In most states, criminal records can be obtained by searching through trusted independent databases, visiting the state central repository, or consulting the local law enforcement.
+In most states, criminal records can be obtained by searching through trusted independent databases, visiting the state central repository, or consulting local law enforcement.

-The most recommended method is third-party websites because they are the easiest to navigate.
-Many of these sites provide free searches, and interested parties can find all the information they need.1 Additionally, these parties are easy to navigate and most of them have step-by-step instructions.
+Additionally, these parties are easy to navigate, and most of them have step-by-step instructions.
 Interested parties should look for reputable third-party aggregates, especially paid search services that will bring information to their doorstep.

 The state of Maryland enacted the Public Information Act in 1970, granting a right of access to public records to interested members of the public.
 The PIA accounts for Maryland’s public agencies and officials, including all government branches (executive, judiciary, and legislature).
 According to the Maryland Public Information Act (MPIA), criminal records in the state are public records.